alexisflesch/Synology-DSM-RFXCOM/README.md

 # RFXCOM and Domoticz on Synology with DSM 7.2

+Short guide on how to set up your Synology NAS with DSM 7.2 (probably works with any DSM 7.x) to use RFXCOM and Domoticz.

 ## Set up DSM

 * Enable SSH via Control Panel > Terminal & SNMP > Terminal > Enable SSH service